rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 Examples of use:

-  * Knowing the dependencies of an  package(it can be a software package that has been installed or not installed), Equivalent to `dnf deplist <package-name>`.
+  * Display the dependencies of an  package(it can be a software package that has been installed or not installed), Equivalent to `dnf deplist <package-name>`.

     repoquery --requires <package-name>

-  * Know the files provided by a installed package(does not work for packages that are not installed), Equivalent to `rpm -ql <package-name>`
+  * Display the files provided by a installed package(does not work for packages that are not installed), Equivalent to `rpm -ql <package-name>`

     ```
     $ repoquery -l yum-utils